gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It was an extravagance—the pack traders who brought such delicacies to the village wouldn't be back until the last of the snow had melted, which was at least another month away—but
-Granna Fee had always said that a sweet cup of tea was worth a thousand words.
+Granna Fee had always said that a sweet cup of chai was worth a thousand words.

 "Mind if I sit?"
 Grappa Gas asked,